pr1sm/hexterminal_havoc/README.md

 tile that had been tunneled through by an npc.
 This was a pretty easy fix and the error is logged and resolved automatically now.

+UPDATE:
+There were many outstanding issues I had logged that I thought should be included in this assignment, but I was not able to get to them due to time constraints.
+I now have addressed them and have released a 1.06.1 tag that adds more memory leak fixes found when going through control flow paths other than the standard game.
+I also added CLI flags to control whether or not the PC AI should be used (disabled by default) and whether or not ncurses should be used for rendering the dungeon.
+I also fixed an issue with the player spawn point.
+This can be specified through the command line, however there were not any checks besides the range of the input.
+I added checks on if the proposed spawn point was valid (in a path or room).
+If it was not, I changed the spawn point to a random room in the dungeon.

 ### Assignment 1.05 - User Interface with Ncurses

 For this assignment, we had to implement a user interface for the player and